 ・Accessories & Footwear: Boots, sneakers, scarves, shawls, hats, gloves

-What to wear in Japan in November: Clothing suggestions for men
+What to wear in Tokyo in November: Clothing suggestions for men

 ・Shirt, long-sleeved sweater, hat T, jeans, thick jacket, coat, windbreaker, down jacket